UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-template.md

 11. In the card for your new VM, select **Details**.

 12. In the *General* section, from the **Storage Policy** list, select a storage policy to assign the VM to.

-    > [!NOTE]
-    > We recommend using the `*-*-*-Any` option as this will ensure your VMs are balanced evenly across all storage pools.
-However, you could use this option to specifically separate VMs on different storage if required for high availability purposes.
-For example, you could specifically place VMs on `*.*.*-Storage1` as opposed to `*.*.*-Storage2`.
-For more information, visit the Knowledge Centre.

     ![VM details - General](images/vmw-vcd-vm-details-general.png)